-The causes of these cancers are largely unknown, making prevention difficult.
-Being aware of possible signs of cancer in pets will help provide early detection and care.
+Cancer is an abnormal growth of cells that is localized in one part of your dog's body or that is aggressive and spreads throughout the body.
+The causes of cancers are largely unknown, making prevention difficult.
+Being aware of possible signs of cancer in pets helps provide early detection and care.

-Cancer is seen more often in some breeds, notably the Golden Retriever, Boxer, Bernese Mountain dogs, and Greyhounds (primarily for bone cancer, or osteosarcoma).
+Cancer is seen more often in some breeds than others, notably golden retrievers, boxers, Bernese mountain dogs, Great Danes and greyhounds—primarily for bone cancer or osteosarcoma.
 Some lines may carry genetic susceptibility to certain types of cancers.
-Researchers are studying both canine and human genomes to unlock the genetic of cancer.
+Researchers are studying both canine and human genomes to unlock the genetics of cancer.

 Cancer can affect any area of the body and any body system.
 Cancers of the skin, lymph nodes, gastrointestinal tract, blood and bone are common in dogs.

 Here are some possible signs of cancer that warrant a visit to your veterinarian:

 - A change in size, shape or consistency of an existing lump

 - A runny nose, especially if it is bloody

 - Difficulty urinating or bloody urine, which is also common with urinary tract infections

 - Straining to defecate, or thin ribbonlike stools